 How has William Hill dealt with the pandemic as a business?

-The pandemic has obviously had a major impact on the business with the closure of our UK Retail shops and the Casinos in the US.
-The suspension of most major sports is clearly an issue for a bookmaker too!
+The pandemic has obviously had a major impact on the business with the closure early on of our UK Retail shops and the Casinos in the US.
+The suspension of most major sports was clearly an issue for a bookmaker too!
 Before it was mandated by various governments, we pretty much moved all of our office staff across the world to working from home.
 This was interesting because there had always been some roles that it had been argued had to be in the office.
-The last few months has shown that’s not the situation and many colleagues feel they are more productive at home.
+The last year has shown that’s not the situation and many colleagues feel they are more productive at home.

-At the moment our London office remains closed and a handful of people are working out of our offices in Leeds.
-Across our locations this has been dependent on local advice – throughout this we’ve had a general central approach but have always followed local government/health authority advice in the specific location.
+At the moment our UK offices remain closed.
+And across our locations this has been dependent on local advice – throughout this we’ve had a general central approach but have always followed local government/health authority advice in the specific location.
 But all offices, regardless of location are set up to have limited capacity for safety reasons and appropriate PPE.
 But the main guidance is work from home if you can.
-Anyone who goes back to work in the office needs to complete a training module on how to keep themselves and colleagues safe and they can’t go back in without doing it.
-As our shop colleagues returned to work, we made sure that the shops had everything they needed to make sure that customers and colleagues felt safe.
+If a colleague needs to work from an office for a wellbeing perspective for example, they need to complete a training module on how to keep themselves and colleagues safe and they can’t go back in without doing it or without the permission of their manager.
+We’ve also introduced a desk booking app, so that when we’re allowed back in, even if that’s with restrictions, we’re able to control the number of colleagues in the office and do test and trace if needed.
+It will also help us when things are normal as hot desking will become the norm because some of our colleagues could potentially work from home up to four days a week.
+As our shop colleagues returned to work when restrictions were lifted, we made sure that the shops had everything they needed to make sure that customers and colleagues felt safe.

 How have you changed / adapted internal comms at William Hill in response to the crisis?